 Analyze yourself either you are stats obsessed or more kind of a problem-solving person.
 Business analysts usually have stronger communication skills as compared to data analysts.
 Data analysts are people who have a good background in statistics or programming.

 Although both profiles share a lot of things in common, they are different in terms of salary, responsibilities, and skillset.
 Business analysts usually enjoy higher salaries when compared to data analysts.
-Most importantly, both roles can be transitioned to data scientist profile later.
+Most importantly, both roles can be transitioned to data analyst profile later.

 The Bottom Line